Damien Lauretta

 Damien Lauretta (born 18 March 1992, in Cannes) is a French singer, record producer, songwriter and actor.

 Life and career

 He participated in several music programs, such as the Bataille des chorales (TF1), and Le Grand show des enfants (TF1).
 But his first real appearance on television was when he participated at The X Factor (M6) in 2011.
 He joined the group “2nd Nature” before being eliminated in 6th prime.

 In 2014, he return on the screen, play one of the main role in «Dreams : 1 Rêve 2 Vies», series recorded in Saint Martin and broadcast on NRJ 12.

-From 2014 to 2015, he played Clément and Alex in the third season of the famous Disney Channel Original Latin American series Violetta.
+From 2014 to 2015, he played Clément/Alex in the third season of the famous Disney Channel Original Latin American series Violetta.
 He is the first French to work with Disney Channel International.
 He lived for one year in Buenos Aires, Argentina.

 In 2016 his first music is “Fall in Love” with 1 000 000 views on YouTube.
 The video clip was filmed in Bogota (Colombia).